 - Dynamic barcodes: Some providers regenerate the QR code during the month for security.
 A screenshot won't stay valid.

-- Automatic updates: You'll need to create a new pass each month when your barcode changes
+- Automatic updates: A new pass has to be created each month when the barcode changes

 Check your barcode behavior